chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/ItoKMC.rst

 Reactions can be scaled by including a ``scale`` field in the JSON entry.
 This will scale the reaction coefficient by the input factor.
-This is useful when scaling reactions from different units, or for completely off some input reactions.
+This is useful when scaling reactions from different units, or for completely turning off some input reactions.
 An example JSON specification is

 .. code-block:: json